Flaky Skin, Rashes & Redness in Cats

 Diet, Sensitivities, and Why Consistency Changes the Visible Outcome

-Even when a cat eats a complete diet, owners still value support that shows up visibly: a softer feel to the coat, less dullness, and fewer “snowflake” flakes on dark fur.
-That’s why topical routines, environmental comfort, and skin-and-coat focused supplementation can remain relevant alongside a vet-led nutrition plan.
+Even when a cat eats a complete diet, owners still value support they can see: a softer coat, less dullness, and fewer "snowflake" flakes on dark fur.
+Diet is rightly part of the conversation, because food reactions are one cause of flaky skin and redness in cats (Vogelnest LJ, 2013) — but a vet-led nutrition plan and visible daily care aren't either/or.

 Parasites That Mimic Dryness and Create Sudden Rash Patterns